hyesue-lee/hows-weather/README.md

 # hows-weather
-Application for getting the weather wherever you are.
+Application for getting the weather info wherever you are.

 - Build App with React Native
 - Used Expo (IOS/ android)